cmstas/FTAnalysis/analysis/fakes/derivation/README.md

 ### Extract MT SFs with fits

 7. Once they are done, we can extract the mT SFs and plot corrected fake rates.
-Edit `do_fits.py` to have the correct output directory from the parallel running on line 8 in the `get_fname` function.
-The output directory for plots is on line 12, `thedir`.
+Edit `do_fits.py` to have the correct input (`basedir`) and output (`thedir` -- for plots) directories from the parallel running.
 Run the script with `python do_fits.py` and note the four lines at the bottom.
 These are the mT SFs that you need to copy and paste into `all.C`.

 ### Make corrected FRs and dump out maps

 8. Edit `all.C` to have the correct output directory from the ScanChain.
 Also paste in the correct mT SFs from the previous step.
 Run with
-`root -b -q -l -n all.C` to make the corrected FRs and other plots too, in `pdfs/`.
+`root -b -q -l -n all.C > fake_rates.h` to make the uncorrected, corrected FRs and other plots too, in `pdfs/`.

-9. Now, edit `dumpFunctions.C` to have the correct ScanChain output near the top, and run `root -b -q -l -n dumpFunctions.C > fake_rates.h`.
-Clean up the top and the bottom of this header file, and you now have maps that can be placed into (or override) `../../misc/fake_rates.h`.
+9. Clean up the top and the bottom of the `fake_rates.h` header file, and you now have maps that can be placed into (or override) `../../misc/fake_rates.h`.

 10. Next, on to the application region after updating the fake rate maps: `cd ../application`